Texas wine: Geography and climate

 Texas is divided into three main wine growing regions with a vast range of diversity and microclimates that allows many different types of grapevines to grow in the state.
 The North-Central Region spans the northern third of the state from the border of New Mexico across the Texas Panhandle and towards Dallas.
 This includes the Texas High Plains AVA which has the highest concentration of grape growers in the state.
 The eastern third of the state makes up the South-Eastern Region which encompasses the area southeast of Austin & San Antonio, and including Houston.
 In recent years this area's wine industry has been hard hit by Pierce's Disease.
 The high humidity around the northern end of this area makes it difficult to grow vinifera grapes, while vines in the Muscadine family flourish along with Blanc du Bois and Black Spanish grapes which can withstand Pierce's Disease.
 Roughly in the center is the Texas Hill Country AVA where vinifera is grown.
 At the far southwest end of this region, along the Mexico–United States border is the state's oldest winery, Val Verde, which has been in operation for over a century.
-The central-western third of the state is known as the Trans-Pecos Regions which produces about 40 percent of the state's grape in the highest altitude vineyards of the area.
+The central-western third of the state is known as the Trans-Pecos Region which produces about 40 percent of the state's grape in the highest altitude vineyards of the area.
 More than two thirds of all the wine produced in Texas comes from this area.

 The calcareous soil in the Texas High Plains is characterized as red sandy loam (tiera roja) over caliche (limestone) with moderate low fertility, a terroir similar to that found in Coonawarra in Australia.
 The vines are exposed to long days of sunshine and cool nights due to an elevation of over 3500 feet.
 Cold temperatures during the winter gives the vines opportunity to shut down and go dormant before the growing season.
 The Ogallala Aquifer provides water resources for irrigation and serves as a tempering effects on the high summer temperatures and extreme winter hazards such as freezing temperatures and hail.
 The effects of constant wind over the flat terrain serves as a buffer against viticultural diseases such as oidium and powdery mildew.

 Harvest time in Texas normally starts in July, two months earlier than in California and three months earlier than most of the wine regions in France.